 The study is done in a Norwegian branch context for oil and gas producing companies, and there is certainly both a cultural and branch bias.
-Temporary project organization is a key to how these corporations organize their activities which might imply a much higher degree of micropolitics and power games than in more permanently organized organizations.
-Norwegian organizations are flat and democratic and might invite micropolitics and power relations more than hierarchical organizations.
-The respect for solution-based equal professionals versus more position-based elite professionals might also invite more micropolitics and power games.
+Temporary project organization is a key for how these corporations organize their activities which might imply a much higher degree of micropolitics and power games than in more permanently organized organizations.
+Norwegian organizations are flat and democratic and might invite to micropolitics and power than more hierarchical organizations.
+The respect for solution-based professionals versus more position-based professionals might also invite more micropolitics and power games.